Meaning of Numbers: The Number 42

 In Scripture, the meaning of the number 42 is derived from its direct connection to the coming Antichrist.
 His evil efforts will last forty-two months in the end time, and thus it is firmly associated with him.

 Then the angel gave me a measuring rod like a staff, saying, "Arise and measure the temple of God, and the altar . . . and they shall trample upon the holy city for forty-two (42) months" (Revelation 11:1 - 2)

-King Ahaziah of Judah began his reign at forty-two years old but was only on the throne one year (2Chronicles 22:2).
+King Ahaziah of Judah began his reign when he was 42 years old but was only on the throne one year (2Chronicles 22:2).

 When we substitute a number for a letter in Nimrod's name, we find forty-two playing a role.
 Nimrod's name equates to 294, which is 42 x 7.
 Forty-two is often found as a factor in anti-Christian names.

 Most of the original 12 apostles leave Jerusalem in 42 A.D. in order to fulfill Jesus' command to preach the gospel to the world (Matthew 10:5 - 23, 28:18 - 20, Holy Bible Faithful Version, 2nd ed., Chronology V).

 The tribe of Judah, after King Saul died, made David their sovereign.
 The other remaining 11 tribes, however, were hesitant to acknowledge him as their sole ruler.
 Taking advantage of this power vacuum, Saul's military commander Abner immediately begins a campaign to convince these tribes to name Ishbosheth, one of Saul's sons, as king.